Neon:PrairieLand

 And boy, does it make me want to vomit... 🤮 🤮 🤮

 I'll be very blunt here; his sermon was false teaching.
 My father-in-law is a false teacher.
 One cannot escape this fact after hearing this sermon.
-The Holy Spirit leads faithful preachers to proclaim and exalt Christ, not exalt themselves.
-It does not push any political agenda – left or right – no matter how much one tries to reconcile politics with things of the Kingdom.
-What was preached was a horrible distortion of the Gospel.
-Loveless, entitled, self-exalting and without the hope of Jesus.
+The Holy Spirit leads faithful preachers to proclaim and exalt Christ, not themselves.
+It does not push any political agenda—left or right—no matter how much one tries to reconcile politics with things of the Kingdom.
+What was preached was a horrible distortion of the Gospel: loveless, entitled, self-exalting, and without the hope of Jesus.

-Also, you cannot supposedly preach on end times, trying to make sense of our current times, without preaching about the hope that is found in Jesus.
+Also, you cannot supposedly preach on the end times, trying to make sense of our current times, without preaching about the hope that is found in Jesus.
+Plus, in the spirit of the kooky television preacher-types, he even alluded to the Biden inauguration as something to do with the apparent coming of the Antichrist.

-Like I have said numerous times above, many unqualified people have titles, are in leadership, and are out there “preaching” and shouldn't be doing so.
-And my father-in-law is one of them.
+As I had said above: many unqualified people have titles, are in positions of leadership, and are out there preaching.
+My father-in-law is one of them.
 I literally threw up a little when he was introduced as “Pastor” before taking the pulpit.

-Preaching is not about you getting your 15-60 minutes of fame; or a platform where you can push your hyper-spiritualize political opinions beyond your 20 Facebook followers.
+Preaching is not about getting your 15-60 minutes of fame or a platform on which you can push your hyper-spiritualized political opinions beyond your 30 Facebook followers.

 Can you tell that I'm majorly irked by this sermon's (lack of) “theological content”?